REGLUE Your Latents with Global and Local Semantics for Entangled Diffusion: Experiments

-\paragraph{Semantic compression dimensionality.} In~\autoref{fig:compression_channels_abl}, we examine how the number of compression channels affects generative performance.
+\textbf{Semantic compression dimensionality.} \autoref{fig:compression_channels_abl}, examines how the number of compression channels affects generative performance.
 Aggressive compression (i.e., 4-channels) removes too much information, leading to degraded FID.
 Performance improves as we increase the number of channels up to 16, but degrades again at 20 channels.
 This suggests an optimal intermediate subspace: the compressed features preserve essential information to guide generation, yet are compact enough to stay balanced with the 4-channel image latents and not dominate the model’s capacity.
-We therefore adopt 16 channels as the default in our main \ours configuration.
+We therefore adopt 16 channels for \ours configuration.

-\paragraph{Lightweight compressor design.} Our aim is to keep the semantic compressor lightweight while preserving essential information.
+\textbf{Semantic compressor design.} Our aim is to keep the compressor lightweight while preserving essential information.
 In~\autoref{tab:model_size}, we present an ablation over different hidden-layer widths.
 Reducing the hidden dimensionality from 256 to 128 channels degrades FID, indicating that overly constrained bottlenecks limit the ability to preserve essential semantic information.
 Increasing the hidden size from 256 to 512 channels yields no further improvement in FID, while doubling the model size and significantly reducing throughput, making this configuration inefficient.
 Pushing the capacity further (e.g., 1024 hidden size) leads to unstable compressor training.
 Moreover, increasing the model depth, via additional convolutional layers or residual blocks, exhibits the same instability.
 Overall, a shallow compressor with 256 hidden size offers the best balance between stability, efficiency, and generative performance.